luminovang/documentation/global/functions.md

 ### logger

-Log a message at the given level.
+To log a message with a given log level.
+This function uses your `prefered` psr logger class if define otherwise it will use default `NovaLogger`.

 ```php
 function logger(string $level, string $message, array $context = []): void